winery/winery/CONTRIBUTING.md

 ## Configuring GitHub

-Please ensure that the Email-Adress you use at Eclipse is the same as the "Public email" configured at https://github.com/settings/profile.
+Please ensure that the email address you use at Eclipse is the same as the "Public email" configured at https://github.com/settings/profile.

 ## Making the Commit